CAC/PAC JF-17 Thunder: Pakistan

 Small batch production of the single-seat, single-engine JF-17s began in China in June 2006.
 The first two small-batch-produced aircraft were delivered on 2 March 2007 and first flew in Pakistan on 10 March.
 They took part in an aerial display on 23 March 2007 as part of the Pakistan Day Joint Services Parade in Islamabad.
 Another six small-batch-produced aircraft were delivered by March 2008.
 These were extensively flight-tested and evaluated by the PAF.
 Two serial production aircraft were delivered from China in 2009 and the first Pakistani-manufactured aircraft was delivered to the PAF in a ceremony on 23 November 2009.

 On 18 February 2010, the first JF-17 squadron, No. 26 Black Spiders, was officially inducted into the PAF with an initial strength of 14 fighter planes.
 These aircraft first saw service in the anti-terrorist operation in South Waziristan, during which various types of weapons were evaluated.
 They took part in the PAF's High Mark 2010 exercise from 29 April, where they were used by the Blue Force to attack Red Land surface targets with precision air-to-surface weapons.

 On 11 April 2011, a re-equipment ceremony for No. 26 Black Spiders Squadron took place, during which it was stated that the JF-17 had "revolutionized the PAF's operational concepts".
 Then Air Chief Marshal Rao Qamar Suleman reported the re-equipping of No. 26 squadron and the addition of the JF-17 Thunder to the No. 16 Squadron.
 He also thanked the contribution and support of the Chinese in helping to acquire a technological breakthrough in the shape of the aircraft.

+During Operation Zarb-e-Azb 2014–2016, JF-17 was deployed frequently to carry out airstrikes against TTP hideouts, killing hundreds of terrorists.

-As of September 2015, the No. 2 Squadron currently tasked with sea strikes was reequipped with JF-17s replacing the F7s.
+In September 2015, the No. 2 Squadron tasked with sea strikes was re-equipped with JF-17s replacing the F7s.
 The No. 16 Squadron "Black Panthers" has also been equipped with the JF-17.
-The next squadron is supposed to be No. 7 Squadron.

 On 19 June 2017, it was reported that a JF-17 shot down an Iranian UAV operating in Pakistan's Pangjur District.